cmancone/clearskies-docker-compose/example_1_restful_users/README.md

 | `searchable_columns`  | The list of columns that the user can search with through the `/search` endpoint |
 | `default_sort_column` | The default column to sort records by when listing results                       |
 | `authentication`      | The authentication method to use for the endpoint                                |

-### env and start_response

-Naturally, clearskies needs the `env` and `start_response` variables from the WSGI server, so these are passed in as the next argument

-### Additional dependency injection configuration

-Finally, additional configuration can be provided to the Binding Spec (and therefore to the dependency injection configuration) as named parameters in the `init_application` call.
-In this case we are providing one additional, required configuration: the authentication method.
-This is required by any API handler.  clearskies has some pre-made authentication modes, and in this case we're assigning "public" authentication, which means that no authentication will be required.

 ## API Usage